hasura/graphql-engine/docs/graphql/manual/auth/authentication/index.rst

 variables like ``X-Hasura-Role``, etc. More often than not, you'll also need to pass user information for your access control use cases, like ``X-Hasura-User-Id``, to build permission rules.

+You can also configure Hasura to allow access to unauthenticated users by defining a specific role which will be set for all unauthenticated requests.

 Authentication options
 ----------------------